2024 Elkhorn tornado: Elkhorn and Bennington

 Low-end EF4 damage to a mansion-style home along N 216th St in western Elkhorn.

-Catastrophic damage to homes in the Nebraska community of Elkhorn following April 2024 tornadoes.

 As the tornado entered the Omaha neighborhood of Elkhorn around the intersection of 216th Street and N-64, it abruptly became violent, leveling a home.
 In the initial final report on the tornado released in mid-July 2024, this damage was rated high-end EF3 with winds of 160 mph due to the walls of the structure not being particularly well-anchored.
 However, a reanalysis of this location later in the month revealed that a substantial portion of the home had been swept away and nearby trees were snapped with some debarking noted.
 Based on this, the damage rating at this location was upgraded to low-end EF4 with winds of 170 mph.
 It was also concluded that the location may have been hit by a sub-vortex with a slightly longer vortex residence time noted here.
 The tornado also collapsed metal light poles near the Prospect Hill Cemetery, where several headstones were damaged.
 The tornado then damaged the Heritage Nursery Landscaping business before moving into the Ramblewood subdivision, where it was approximately 0.7 mi in width.

+Low-end EF4 damage to a destroyed home along Larimore Avenue.

 The tornado had weakened slightly but remained at high-end EF3 intensity as it struck the subdivision, where it damaged or destroyed numerous homes with winds up to 155 mph.
 Many homes were left almost completely flattened, and other homes collapsed after being shifted off their foundations.
 Continuing northeast, the tornado again became violent as it struck multiple homes along Fowler Street and Larimore Avenue.
 Two homes along Larimore Avenue that were newly built and newly anchored with nails and anchor bolts to a sill plate were leveled and swept away.
 Damage at these two homes was initially rated mid-range EF3 but was upped to low-end EF4 in the reanalysis.
 Other homes in this area were also leveled or had some or all of their exterior walls knocked down, a metal building system was heavily damaged, and some trees were snapped.
 The tornado then crossed Fort Street and struck another subdivision at EF3 strength, damaging several new homes, including one home that had all of its exterior walls knocked down and a newly built home that was leveled.
 Exiting the subdivision, the tornado grew to almost a mile-wide and crossed N-31, snapped numerous wooden and steel power poles and trees.